microsoft/vscode-docs/docs/typescript/typescript-compiling.md

 ## JavaScript source map support

 TypeScript debugging supports JavaScript source maps.
-Enable this by setting the `sourceMaps` attribute to `true` in the project's launch configuration file `launch.json`.
-In addition, you can specify a TypeScript file with the `program` attribute.

 To generate source maps for your TypeScript files, compile with the `--sourcemap` option or set the `sourceMap` property in the `tsconfig.json` file to `true`.

 In-lined source maps (a source map where the content is stored as a data URL instead of a separate file) are also supported, although in-lined source is not yet supported.

-## Setting a different outFiles for generated files
+## Output location for generated files

-If generated (transpiled) JavaScript files do not live next to their source, you can help the VS Code debugger locate them by setting the `outFiles` attribute in the launch configuration.
-Whenever you set a breakpoint in the original source, VS Code tries to find the generated source by searching the files specified by glob patterns in `outFiles`.
+`out` in tsconfig.json

 ## Hiding derived JavaScript files